brianom95/brianom95.github.io/_posts/2014-12-18-salkantay.md

 A whole day of huge rivers and deep valleys.
 There were no dramatic views of snow-capped peaks, but to me this was almost more beautiful.
 Huge rapids like you'd see in [India](india) had me constantly excited, discussing lines down with Kevin.
 Our route was mostly gradual track, except a few very steep or very muddy exceptions.
 We crossed big bridges and fjords, feeling tiny compared to the huge jungle and waterfalls around us.

-We had a short stop for lunch, then after some confusion finally found our accomodation.
+We had a short stop for lunch, then after some confusion finally found our accommodation.
 The weather stayed nice so we did a chocolate tour nearby.
 This had us picking cocoa beans and sucking the citrusy pulp from the seeds, then with dried ones we roasted and deshelled to make nibs, and boiled that into hot chocolate.
 In the evening we drove to Cocalmayo Hot Springs, swimming under the stars, then spent our night with beers while watching Klaus (it was quickly approaching Christmas).

 <p align="center" width="100%">
     <img width="400" src="/images/salkantay4.jpeg">